 Final Thoughts About Southern Italy In One Week

-There you have it—your ultimate southern Italy itinerary for 7 days!
+This is your ultimate Southern Italy itinerary for 7 days!

 From ancient ruins to fairytale villages, and drool-worthy food.

-Final tip: Check out our linked articles inside this itinerary for more tips on the specific cities, areas, and historic sites.
+Final tip: Check out our linked articles inside this itinerary for more tips on specific cities, areas, and must-see sites.